 This gluten free matzo balls recipe is a near replica of regular matzo balls.
-As with so many holiday traditions, matzo ball soup is as valued for its familiarity and its omnipresence as it is for its innate characteristics.
-So for those who can’t have the traditional matzo ball soup at holiday celebrations, this recipe is for you.
+For the uninformed, matzo ball soup is valued as much for its comforting familiarity as it is for its innate characteristics.
+So for those who can’t have the traditional matzo ball soup when craving comfort, this recipe is for you.
 Rest assured, the creator of these gluten free matzo balls made them over and over and over again (and so did we!) to ensure they’re “fluffy and dense in just the right places.”
 She nailed it.
 Their flavor is phenomenal.
 Although kindly note that this recipe is not strictly kosher for Passover.–Renee Schettler Rossi

-Gluten Free Matzo Balls Recipe
+Gluten Free Matzo Balls

 - Make a hole in the center of the flour mixture and pour in the egg mixture.
 Using a rubber spatula, stir everything together until thoroughly incorporated.
 The batter will be very thick and sticky.
 Cover with plastic wrap and refrigerate for 3 hours.

-- 2. Fill a large pot with a lid 3/4 full of water and bring to a simmer.
+- Fill a large pot with a lid 3/4 full of water and bring to a simmer.
 In another large pot, bring the stock to a simmer, cover, and turn the heat to low.

 - Bring the simmering water to a boil.
 Gently drop half the matzo balls into the water; when the balls rise to the surface, turn the heat down to a simmer and cover the pot.
 Cook for 20 to 22 minutes, until the matzo balls are cooked through and the centers are light.
 If the center is hard and dark, cook until the center is cooked and light, up to 3 or 5 minutes more.